 Obama spied on Trump and set up this whole plan to get him impeached.

-But now Alex is suggesting that the globalists saw that there was populism going on, so they said let's step out of the way and let Trump get in there.
+But now Alex is suggesting that the globalists saw that there was populism going on, so they said, let's step out of the way and let Trump get in there.

-That's a gigantic problem for Alex's narratives, because if that's what he believes, he now has to find an explanation for all that globalist meddling he's been screaming about for the last four years.
+That's a gigantic problem for Alex's narratives because if that's what he believes, he now has to find an explanation for all that globalist meddling he's been screaming about for the last four years.

 If the globalists decided to step aside and let Trump in, is Alex ready to admit he was making up everything about people being bussed in to vote illegally?

-Is he ready to admit that there wasn't a grand conspiracy to entrap Trump associates that led to the election, you know, whatever, in the lead-up?
+Is he ready to admit that there wasn't a grand conspiracy to entrap Trump associates that led to the election, you know, whatever in the lead up?

-I would imagine he's not, and he's just saying this shit because he knows that G. Edward Griffin isn't just gonna blindly go along with his bullshit like most of his guests will.
+And he's just saying this shit because he knows that G. Edward Griffin isn't just going to blindly go along with his bullshit like most of his guests will.

 G. Edward Griffin doesn't need Alex's dumbass.